 The kid doesn’t like tomatoes or cucumbers?
 No problem.
 Put a teaspoon or two of sugar into a little dish and let them dip bite-sizes pieces of vegetable into it.
 Before you know it, the sugar is all gone and so are the vegetables.

-I could also fold diapers better than most mothers.
+I could also fold cloth diapers as well as most mothers.
 I could imitate all the characters’ voices in bedtime stories.
-And I could usually convince a fearful 4-year-old that the good monster under the bed does a really good job of scaring the bad monster away.
+And I could usually convince a fearful 4-year-old that the good monster under the bed scares the bad monster away.

 I did babysitting once or twice a week from age 11 to 15.
 I was good at it, but it didn’t mean much.
 There were better jobs in the world.
 I knew that, and I was going to get one of those jobs when I grew up.

 Beginning at 15, I worked summers in a toy store until I left home to go to college.
-Too much of my time on the job was spent digging Matchbox cars out of linty pockets and jacks out of greasy purses while delivering the standard lecture on stealing.
+Too much of my time on the job was spent digging Matchbox cars out of boys’ linty pockets and baby kewpie dolls out of girls’ greasy purses while delivering the standard lecture on stealing.
 When I first took the job, I was shocked to discover how many kids tried to steal.
-Taking things that didn’t belong to me had ceased to be an option for me at age 5 after my mother marched me back to that bakery with two by-then ruined doughnuts, which I had to pay for.
-Then, I had to pay Mama back out of my allowance.
+Taking things that didn’t belong to me had ceased to be an option for me at age 5 after my mother marched me back to that bakery with two by-then ruined doughnuts, which she paid for.
+Then, I had to pay her back out of my allowance.

 Sales at the store were rung up on a manual cash register that went “ker-chunk.”
 I ‘ve always liked sounds—bike click, dog snuffle, waterfall—perhaps beginning with ker-chunk.
 I also very much liked being in charge of the store.
 But sales clerk?
 I didn’t think that was all that was in store for me.